oni0nknight/room.io/README.md

 | `info`        | `4`   | Basic info logs.
 Displayed in white. |
 | `debug`       | `5`   | Debug logs that can be used during development.
 Displayed in white. |

-Logs of level greater than than the chosen `logger.level` are not shown.
+> Logs of level greater than than the chosen `logger.level` are not shown.

+### Log transport

+If NODE_ENV is set to 'development', logs are only displayed in the server console with a readable colored syntax.
+On non-development environments, logs are additionally stored in a `server/server.log` file in a json format.

+Use the `logger.defaultMeta` setting from the server configuration to add your custom metadata to these json file logs.

 ## Testing